Ways to Involve Children in Pregnancy

 Being pregnant while you have a toddler or preschooler in tow can be both challenging and exhausting.
 As children get older, you may find it easier and more fun to involve children in pregnancy.
 Here are some ways to involve children in pregnancy (whether the children are older or younger) and prepare them for the facts of life with a newborn.

 Younger toddlers won’t have a clue about a baby “growing in your tummy.”
 Because they can’t see it, they won’t be able to understand much of the explanation.
-Even when you are in your ninth month, big as a house, your older baby won’t take much notice of the bulge, except to realize that it is harder for her to sit on your lap.
+Even when you are in your ninth month, your older baby won’t take much notice of the bulge, except to realize that it is harder for her to sit on your lap.
 Try these 10 ways to involve your children in your pregnancy.

 1. Arrange to be around very young babies.